ansys/pymapdl/doc/source/examples/gallery_examples/index.rst

 ============================
-This section demonstrates a range of Mechanical APDL elements and capabilities in straightforward problems which have "classical" or readily-obtainable theoretical solutions using PyMAPDL.
+This section demonstrates a range of Mechanical APDL elements and capabilities in straightforward problems which have "classical" or readily obtainable theoretical solutions using PyMAPDL.

 These problems may then serve as the basis for additional validation and qualification of Mechanical APDL capabilities for specific